University of the Philippines Diliman: Degree-granting units

-Grading System and Academic Calendar
+Grading system and academic calendar

 Academic performance is rated from 1.00 being excellent to 5.00 as failed.
 Grades from 1.00 to 3.00 are separated by increments of 0.25, while 3.00 is followed immediately by 4.00 and then 5.00.
 Some professors use 0.50 as increments instead, and some colleges, particularly the College of Engineering do not give 4.00 grades.
 A grade of four (4.00) is a conditional grade and a student needs to remove the grade of 4.00 during a prescribed period (usually determined by the college where he/she is enrolled) or else it will become 5.00 once the period has lapsed.
 A conditional grade can only be removed by a removal exam; if the student passes the exam, he/she will obtain a grade of 3.00; otherwise, it is 5.00.
 An alternative for 4.00 is the rating of "INC", which means incomplete, and is given to students who have unfinished requirements for a particular subject.
 If a student drops the subject before the "subject dropping period" his/her record for that subject will be replaced by "DRP".

 Students who attain a grade point average of 1.20 or better, 1.45 to 1.20, and 1.75 to 1.45 are awarded upon graduation as summa cum laude, magna cum laude and cum laude respectively.
 Up until 2014, graduation occurred every April and October, with commencement exercises being held only in April.
 The shift in the academic calendar moved graduation dates to June and December, with commencement exercises being done only during the month of June.
 U.P.
 Diliman had an average of 3,190 undergraduates, 627 MS graduates, and 73 Ph.D. students graduating every year.
-The most number of honor graduates came from the College of Social Sciences and Philosophy, followed by the College of Business Administration, College of Engineering, College of Mass Communication and College of Architecture.
+The most number of honor graduates came from the College of Social Sciences and Philosophy, followed by the College of Business Administration, College of Engineering, College of Media and Communication and College of Architecture.

-The academic year is divided into two semesters, each having at least 16 weeks, excluding the registration period.
-The first semester starts in August and ends in December, followed by the Christmas holidays.
-The second semester starts in January, with a semestral break during the Holy Week.
-There is a short mid-year term from June to July.